zalo/zalo.github.io/_posts/2019-2-23-line-fitting.md

 <small>
-(* There might be an analytic solution [with quaternions](https://en.wikipedia.org/wiki/Deming_regression#Orthogonal_regression), but I have not been able to get this technique to work out-of-plane; it appears to work only when all the points lie in the same plane (where as the technique presented above works in any number of dimensions).
-[The Unity code I've been using to test quaternion-based fitting is here](https://github.com/zalo/MathUtilities/blob/master/Assets/LeastSquares/LeastSquaresFitting.cs#L163-L179) )
+(* There _might_ be an analytic 3D solution [with quaternions](https://en.wikipedia.org/wiki/Deming_regression#Orthogonal_regression), but I have not been able to get this technique to work when the points leave the XY plane (whereas the technique presented above works in any number of dimensions).
+[The Unity code I've been using to test this "quaternion-based" fitting is here](https://github.com/zalo/MathUtilities/blob/master/Assets/LeastSquares/LeastSquaresFitting.cs#L163-L179) )
 </small>

 <small>
 (** The observant among you will notice that there exists starting angles where the progress towards the true fitting line is **0**.
-This is actually a singularity, where the starting guess is perfectly orthogonal to the true answer.
-It's difficult to hit this in practice, but it can be useful to include explicit checks to combat this behaviour.
-What's interesting is that one can abuse this singularity to save on the computation of down projecting the data when fitting secondary principal component axes.
-This even allows one to fit all of the principal component axes simultaneously. )
+This is actually a singularity that occurs when the starting guess is perfectly orthogonal to the true answer.
+One should include checks for this, though it's rare in practice.
+Interestingly, one can abuse this singularity to save on the computation of down projecting the data when fitting secondary principal component axes.
+This even allows one to fit all of the principal component axes simultaneously! )
 </small>